Businesses Can Take Advantage of Available Financial Relief through the CARES Act

 Economic Injury Disaster Loan

-Small businesses can access working capital through the SBA, up to $2 million, to help overcome temporary loss of revenue caused by the COVID-19 pandemic.
-As of July 13, the Economic Injury Disaster Loan (EIDL) Advance Program, which provided $10,000 grants, has closed.
-The funding has been depleted and isn't expected to be renewed.
+Small businesses can access working capital through the SBA, up to $10 million, under the American Rescue Plan Act to help overcome temporary loss of revenue caused by the COVID-19 pandemic.

 Entities eligible include: